2025 OFFICIAL RULES (Updated 1-29-25)

 c.
 Only artificial lures can be used.

 d.
 All bass caught while sight-fishing (visually targeting bass other than bass feeding on the surface) must be hooked inside the mouth and immediately shown to your MLF official for verification before removal of any hooks to be counted in your daily weight.
 Inside the mouth is defined as when the bass’s mouth is closed in its natural position, it will cover the entry point of the hook.
+If a bass becomes unhooked before it can be verified, it will not be scored.

 e.
 Once a bass is located visually (sight-fishing), it can only be scored one time per day, per angler.
-Violation of this rule may result in loss of weight, loss of fishing time, a fine or any other penalty as outlined in 3A as determined by the Tournament Director.
+Violation of this rule may result in loss of weight, loss of fishing time, a fine or any other penalty as outlined in 2.A as determined by the Tournament Director.

 f.
 Alabama Rigs and similar umbrella-type rigs are not allowed.
 Umbrella rigs are determined to be any nontraditional lure or harness using wires, lines or hooks to connect multiple teasers, including but not limited to swimbaits, grubs or spinners.
 The use of braid or other line to attach a single stinger hook to a lure is allowed as long as the line is no more than 2 inches in length.
 Traditional spinner baits with a maximum of five blades, including “twin spins” with a maximum of two arms, are acceptable so long as the arm length does not exceed 6 inches from the tie point.
 The use of plastic trailers, pork trailers and blades are acceptable as long as they are not connected by additional wires or harnesses.
 Soft plastics must be molded as a single unit and are limited to a maximum of three main bodies.
 Traditional double fluke, front-runner, double drop-shot and popping cork rigs with a maximum of two hooks are grandfathered in and will be permitted in competition unless otherwise restricted by state regulations.

 g.
 If a competitor breaks their line while setting the hook or retrieving a scorable bass, they can use whatever means necessary to land that bass.
-If the angler leaves the boat to land the bass, they will be subject to a 3 minute penalty per Rule No. 34.A.
+If the angler leaves the boat to land the bass, they will be subject to a 3 minute penalty per Rule No. 30.A.

 h.
 Trolling utilizing the outboard or trolling motor, as a means of fishing by pulling your lure is NOT allowed.
 Long lining/strolling is acceptable.

-10. IN-BOAT MLF OFFICIAL’S ROLE:
+6. IN-BOAT MLF OFFICIAL’S ROLE:

 a.
 A fully trained and certified MLF Official will accompany each MLF Angler throughout each day’s competition.